 Ever struggle with nasty self-talk or other really unhelpful, disturbing thoughts?
 Silly question, I hear you say.
 Doesn’t everyone struggle with these things?
-Once upon a time I would have thought it was impossible to be free of distressing thoughts as an adult with ADHD because these kinds of repetitive thoughts were really common for me.
+Once upon a time I would have thought it was impossible to be free of distressing thoughts because these kinds of repetitive thoughts were really common for me.

 The vast majority of people experience negative self-talk.
 I’ve even sat in a room full of more than 100 people, many of whom were psychologists when the presenter asked the room to put their hand up if they had ever experienced negative self-talk.
 Almost every person put their hand up.
 I was one of the few people who didn’t.
 That was perhaps ten years ago and I’m so happy to be able to tell you how happy it makes me that I still never have horrible incessant thoughts of this nature.

 It certainly wasn’t always this way.
 From early adolescence onwards I often struggled with out-of-control self-deprecating self-talk.
 My poor mental functioning causes all sorts of challenges in many other ways.
 But shortly after I made living as mindfully as possible a non-negotiable priority, the negative self-talk stopped.

 Learning to be more mindful was absolutely key

 I had somehow got it into my head that the type of benefits meditators and yogis talked about – being able to be Zen about everything so that life just flows beautifully all the time – was some far off goal that would take twenty or more years to achieve.

 But it was within only a matter of weeks I felt a little more calm.
 And then about a year into meditating regularly, my mental health was transformed.
 I’ve even seen a number of my clients have a marked reduction in the amount – as well as the overwhelming nature – of incessant thoughts in a matter of weeks of practicing mindfulness regularly.